bradleyboehmke/bradleyboehmke/tutorials/correlations.md

 library(ppcor)          # assesses partial correlations
 {% endhighlight %}

-To illustrate ways to visualize correlation and compute the statistics, I will demonstrate with some [golf data](https://www.dropbox.com/s/t8uxau3sanra2f0/Golf%20Stats.xlsx?dl=0) provided by [ESPN](http://espn.go.com/golf/statistics) and also with some artifical [survey data]().
+To illustrate ways to visualize correlation and compute the statistics, I will demonstrate with some [golf data](https://www.dropbox.com/s/t8uxau3sanra2f0/Golf%20Stats.xlsx?dl=0) provided by [ESPN](http://espn.go.com/golf/statistics) and also with some artifical [survey data](https://www.dropbox.com/s/2ahf1ixgm97la5s/Survey_Results.xlsx?dl=0).
 The golf data has 18 variables, which you can see the first 9 below; and the survey data has 11.

 {% highlight r %}
 library(readxl)

-golf <- read_excel("~/Desktop/Personal/Analytics Tutorials/Data/Assumptions/Golf Stats.xlsx",
-           sheet = "2011")
+golf <- read_excel("Golf Stats.xlsx", sheet = "2011")

 head(golf[, 1:9])
 ##   Rank         Player Age Events Rounds Cuts Made Top 10s Wins Earnings